 ![]() |

-This advanced tutorial explores the architecture of the Chunked FDA, revealing how it achieves its speed and efficiency through chunking, size classes, and aggressive memory reuse.
+This internals discussion explores the architecture of the Chunked FDA, revealing how it achieves its speed and efficiency through chunking, size classes, and aggressive memory reuse.

 The FDA avoids the high cost of frequent system calls by requesting large chunks of memory from the operating system at once.
 It then sub-allocates smaller pieces from these chunks to the application.